bobbysciacchitano/react-from-scratch/README.md

 export default App;
 ```

-As you can see in this example, we've now made name a variable and given it a default value.
-That's not necessary but I think it's good practice.
+As you can see in this example, we've now made name a variable and assigned it a default value.

 When the page refreshes, you should see the component hasn't changed.